 And finds it very useful.

 It is possible that the kids, once primed, simply approached Rita with mischief in mind.
 But is Rita’s desire to create mischief on Dumbledore’s turf so great that she would just hand that lot as potentially damaging a piece of information as the fact that she is an unregistered Animagus?
 Again, I don’t think so.
-They already had that information.
+At least one of them already had that information.
 It was their bargaining chip.
-Or at least it was their spokesman’s bargaining chip.
+Or, rather, it was their spokesman’s bargaining chip.

 And we were tipped off that she was already laying a groundwork to discredit Dumbledore before they approached her.
 Before she even showed up at Hogwarts, in fact.
 She started making slurs against his mental competence all the way back in her coverage of a meeting of the International Confederacy of Wizards.
 Before the school term ever started.

-And we don’t know of any particular reason why she would have had an axe to grind against Albus Dumbledore that early in the proceedings.
+And we don’t know of any particular reason why she, or the Prophet would have had an axe to grind against Albus Dumbledore that early in the proceedings.
 The Ministry certainly didn’t.

 But someone else certainly did.